About Family Network on Disabilities, Inc.

 Family Network on Disabilities (FND) was founded in 1985 by a group of parents of children with disabilities who came together for mutual support and information-sharing.
 FND is a grassroots organization for persons with disabilities and their families that is family-centered and family-driven.

-The mission of Family Network on Disabilities is to ensure through collaboration that individuals have full access to family-driven support, education, information, resources, and advocacy and to serve families of children with disabilities, ages birth through 26, who have the full range of disabilities described in section 602() of IDEA.
+The mission of Family Network on Disabilities is striving for complete integration and equality of people with disabilities in a society without barriers.
 FND serves all persons with all disabilities and believes that everyone has intrinsic value and the inherent right to respect, independence, knowledge, freedom of choice, inclusion, quality of life, success, and equality.

 Family Network on Disabilities operates the following programs across Florida: